MariMax/my-bootcamp-api/README.md

  ```
  {login: 'user name', token:'fb access token', userId: 'fb user id'}
  ```
-backend will check this information against facebook, and if your token is valid, you will get standard login response
+backend will check this information against facebook, and if your token is valid, you will get standard `signin/signup` response

 ```
 {